jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 9. SNS topic for CodeDeploy
 10. Route53 (optional)

+> You might want to exclude/delete route53.tf if you don't have any route53 domain.

+---
-## Create terraform.tfvars
+## 2. Create terraform.tfvars
+---

+We need values that correspond with the ones defined in ```variables.tf```.
 You will need to create terraform.tvvars for your own variables.
-For example, ARN of your AWS EC2 Full access role - which can be sensitive.
+For example, ARN of your AWS EC2 Full access role - which is specific to your AWS environment, and can be considered sensitive for public sharing as well.

-I didn't include mine in this repo, and thats why you will need to create one yourself, and place it in the same directory as the rest of terraform scripts.
+I didn't include mine in this repo for the obvious reasons, and that's why you will need to create one yourself, and place it in the same directory as the rest of terraform scripts.

 ``` bash
 touch terraform.tfvars

 ```

-In the file, you will need create the followings that correspond with varaibles in the ```variables.tf``` file.
-Take note of the AWS-managed policy ARN in your AWS accounts
+In the file, you will need create the following values that correspond with variables in the ```variables.tf``` file.
+Take note of required AWS-managed policy ARNs in your AWS accounts

 For example, below is the **AmazonEC2FullAccess**.
 Take note of the ARN.